 - The laptop loan program is available at all campuses for students who need to access technology for online learning.
 Please contact Student Services to set up an appointment.

-- Residences will open for Winter Term as planned.
+- Campus housing will open for Winter Term as planned.

 - We have extended the deadline for the last day to withdraw from winter term classes and receive a 95% fee refund (exclusive of non-refundable tuition deposit) from January 20, 2022, to January 27, 2022.
 Please review the Academic Calendar for all dates and deadlines that are important to student progress.